The CHALENG Process: Identifying and Meeting the Needs of Homeless Veterans

-Over the years, CHALENG has helped build thousands of relationships between VA and community agencies so they can better serve homeless Veterans locally.
-Data from CHALENG on Veterans’ unmet needs has assisted VA in developing new services for Veterans such as the Homeless Veteran Dental Program (HVDP), the expansion of the Department of Housing and Urban Development-VA Supportive Housing (HUD-VASH) Program, the Veterans Justice Programs and Supportive Services for Veteran Families (SSVF).
-In addition, community organizations use CHALENG data in grant applications to support services for homeless Veterans.
-These grant applications bring VA, other Federal, local government, and community foundation dollars, which maximizes community participation in serving homeless Veterans.
+Data from CHALENG has assisted VA in developing new services for Veterans, including the Homeless Veteran Dental Program, the expansion of the Department of Housing and Urban Development-VA Supportive Housing program, the Veterans Justice Outreach programs and the Supportive Services for Veteran Families program.
+Community organizations also use CHALENG data in applications for grants that assemble VA, other government and foundation dollars to address the local needs of Veterans who are homeless or at risk of homelessness.